bds310/bds310.github.io/syllabus.md

 ### Learning Resources

-There is no textbook for the class but references for recommended (and sometimes required) reading will be posted on the weekly calendar on course web site.
+There is no textbook for the class but references for recommended (and sometimes required) reading will be posted on the weekly calendar on course website.

-We will maintain course notes on the class web site:
+We will maintain course notes on the class website:

 [BDS 310 Course notes]((https://bds310.github.io))<br>

 ### Ways to get help
 - Attending recitation section
-- Thursday night Zoom office hours/Help
+- Thursday night Zoom office hours/help
 - Post to Canvas [Canvas discussion forum]( https://canvas.oregonstate.edu/courses/2016349/discussion_topics/11271229)